Dyalog/link/README.md

 # Link Versions
 Although Link is developed as a GitHub project and it is possible to fork or clone it and configure Dyalog APL to use it in this fashion, most users of Link will be using a version which is delivered via the Dyalog installer and updated using the Dyalog patch mechanism.
 Currently supported versions are:

+## Version 4.1 (Dyalog v20.0 - compatible with v19.0)
+Version 4.1 will be shipped with Dyalog 20.0 and is being tested with Dyalog v19.0.

 ## Version 4.0 (Dyalog v19.0 - compatible with v18.2)
 Version 4.0 was shipped with Dyalog 19.0 and works with version 18.2.
 The [online documentation](https://dyalog.github.io/link/) is maintained using markdown files which can be found in `docs` folder and deployed using `mkdocs` and `mike`, hosted with GitHub Pages.